IU fires men's basketball coach Archie Miller

 Indiana University has fired men’s head basketball coach Archie Miller, sources tell WISH-TV’s Anthony Calhoun.

-The team is expected to be told of Miller’s firing by the athletic director within the hour.
+The team was expected to be told Monday afternoon by the athletic director of Miller’s firing .

 Miller’s dismissal comes after the Hoosiers finished this past season with a 12-15 record and failed to make the NCAA tournament.